Polyfolds: A First and Second Look: M-Polyfolds

 A {\bf sc-retract with corners} in the sc-sector $[0,\infty)^k\times\E$ is a subset $\cO\subset[0,\infty)^k\times\E$ that is the image $r(\cU)=\cO$ of a neat sc-retraction $r:\cU\to\cU\subset [0,\infty)^k\times\E$. \end{definition}

 The neatness condition is phrased by HWZ as having a sc-complement $Y\subset C$ in the partial quadrant $C$.
-For the sc-sector $C=[0,\infty)^k\times \E$ that is equivalent to $Y\subset\{0\}\times\E$ and implies that $\im \rD_p r$ projects surjectively to the $\R^k$ factor.
-However, the latter is not sufficient since $\im \rD_p r$ may have infinite dimension and codimension and thus not even the existence of a standard Banach complement is guaranteed.
+For the sc-sector $C=[0,\infty)^k\times \E$ this is equivalent to $Y\subset\{0\}\times\E$ and implies that $\im \rD_p r$ projects surjectively to the $\R^k$ factor.
+It is our understanding that this condition a weaker notion of neatness that has been introduced in \cite{HWZnew} and is still sufficient for regularization.

 The neatness conditions (ii) and (iii) were added in the generalization from splicings to retracts, since splicings satisfy them automatically, as we show in the following.